nicaisemarseille/nicaisemarseille.github.io/_pages/research.md

 ## PDE/Modeling project - CentraleSupélec, France
 Work carried out under the joint supervision of Philippe Bouafia and Gabriel Velho.
 Modeled the growth of a spy network using a system of partial differential equations, established its well-posedness, and analyzed the influence of various parameters through numerical (finite elements) solutions.

-## Transport and diffusion of a pollutant within an aquifer, Lycée International de Valbonne, France
+## Transport and diffusion of a pollutant within an aquifer - Lycée International de Valbonne, France
 Measured the coefficients of an existing PDE model through experiments.
 Developed a discrete numerical model based on the measured coefficients and conducted simulations.